knarbmakes/ifworldscollide/README.md

 For example:

 > A Berserker is attacking a Scientist with an Axe (A3 D6).
-> The weapon hits with 2 attack, with base 6 damage each.
+> They roll three Knack Rolls, and two of them succeed, each successful roll means the attack goes through.
 > The Scientist has a Defense Value of 1 and the Reactive Defense Type.
-Therefore, we subtract 1 from the incoming damage, for a result of 5 health on the unit for each attack.
+Therefore, we subtract 1 from the incoming damage of 6, for a result of 5 health on the unit.
+This occurs twice, since two of the attacks succeeded.
+Defense value is always subtracted per attack, not as a whole.
 >
 > If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 health on the unit for each attack.